146 Birds on Country

 Kai Hill-Crofts [00:01:10]

-I also run cultural heritage classes within that.
+I also run the cultural heritage classes with that.
 It's all about learning from 65,000 years ago.
-I get the students to close their eyes, and then they learn how Indigenous kids learnt back in the day - through dance, through songlines and through Dreamtime stories and through artwork.
-There's no pen or paper.
-It's all outdoor classes.
+I get the students to close their eyes, and then they've got to learn how Indigenous kids learnt back in the day through dance, through songlines and through Dreamtime stories and through artwork.
+So there's no pen or paper.
+It's all from outdoor classes.

 And that's a bit about me.